mdyagual/supa_library/super-library-books/LEARNING.md

 For that I generate _IdGenerator.java_ in _config_ layer/folder.
 What was coded is the main configuration to generate a string-unique primary key.

-After than, the tricky starts to come out:
+After that, an issue started to come out:

 ```
 @GeneratedValue(generator = "custom_id_generator")